-This Order is issued to align with the State Public Health Officer's November 19, 2020 Limited Stay-At-Home Order.
-This Order is also issued to respond to the recent surge of COVID-19 cases and increases in hospitalization and testing positivity rates in the City of Long Beach (City) and the County of Los Angeles (County).
+This Order is issued to respond to the recent surge of COVID-19 cases and increases in hospitalization and testing positivity rates in the City of Long Beach (City) and the County of Los Angeles (County).
 This Order will be revised in the future to reflect the State Executive Orders and State Public Health Officer Orders and guidance that progressively designate sectors, businesses, establishments, or activities that may reopen with certain modifications, based on health and safety need and at a pace designed to protect health and safety, and that may also progressively close specific activities and business sectors based on increases in daily reported COVID-19 cases, hospitalizations, and the testing positivity rates.
 Should local COVID-19 conditions warrant, the Health Officer may issue Orders that are more restrictive than those of the State Public Health Officer.